Taro the Space Alien: Characters

-Takashi Horimachi (堀町 タカシ Horimachi Takashi)

-A normal boy who seems to be everywhere.
+A fifth-grade boy who seems to be everywhere.
 A relatively common sense person and a thrust against Taro.
-She is always caught up in the turmoil caused by Taro, but she seriously thinks of him as a close friend and somehow gets along with him.
-His grades aren't very good in contrast to Taro's, but he's fast.
+Takashi is always caught up in the turmoil caused by Taro, but seriously thinks of him as a close friend and somehow gets along with him.
+Takashi never tends to get a good grades in school in contrast to Taro's, but he's fast.
 He also has erotic books hidden in his room.
 He has a knack for jumping, and he almost always jumps Taro (or his companions) several times per episode.
 In addition, he once became Kitaro of Taro Corps (because Kitaro caught a cold).
-His birthday is August 8 (from comics volume 12, part 5).
+His birthday is August 8 (from the twelfth volume, part 5).

-When I found out that Taro had returned to space the next day when I was resting due to a cold in the final episode, at first I thought it was a usual joke and didn't believe it, but when I heard Kyoko's story, it was true.
+When Takashi found out that Taro had returned to space the next day when I was resting due to a cold in the final episode, at first he thought it was a usual joke and didn't believe it, but when I heard Kyoko's story, it was true.
 I was convinced that there was something, and I was convinced that the reason for the transfer was due to the abusive language I spewed.
 After that, after watching a message video delivered to the club room of the club that Taro once presided over, he visited the house where Taro used to live, but was shocked to find that the house had been sold.
 He lost his ambition and was scolded by his homeroom teacher, saying he was "out of his mind."
 After that, when I was thinking about the future dream composition given by my homeroom teacher, I got angry at the delinquent who insulted the alien and started a fight.
 I realize that I was helping by laughing and playing gags.
 After that, he falls into a pinch of desperation, but his arm, which Taro said he wanted to stretch at the last moment, appears from space and saves him.
 With tears in his eyes, he sees off Taro's arm as he returns to space, and decides to become an astronaut in the future and meet Taro again.

 In the special edition published in "Korokoro Aniki", after 15 years of hard work, he became an astronaut and reunited with Taro on Taro's home planet.

-Kyoko Asada (浅田 きょう子 Asada Kyoiko)

 Popular in Takashi's class.
 She's usually kind, but when she's angry, she's frightening, and sometimes gets angry with Takashi and Taro.

 She had wavy semi-long hair in the early days of the original, but later she had straight hair (in the anime, she has twin tails).
 She was also very popular in her early days, and Takashi liked her and invited her on a date at first, but from the latter period, her turn decreased and Takashi became less conscious of her. rice field.

 In the future, she married Taro and had a child named Tarosuke, but this setting was discarded when Hanako appeared later.